Sway007/Learning-Notes/Linux/apue_notes.md

     ```

 ## Threads and Signals

-- the signal disposition is shared by all threads in the process.
+- **the signal disposition is shared by all threads in the process.**
 - the behavior of sigprocmask is undefined in a multithreaded process.
 Threads have to use the pthread_sigmask function instead.
     ```c
     #include <signal.h>
     int pthread_sigmask(int how, const sigset_t *restrict set, sigset_t *restrict oset);
     ```
+- if you want a specific thread to recieve signal, you have to call `pthread_sigmask` to block the signal for all other threads.
 - A thread can wait for one or more signals to occur by calling sigwait.
     ```c
     #include <signal.h>